Human Movement Science Curriculum

 Jason Mihalik, Sports Medicine, Mild Head Injury

-Eric Ryan, Exercise Physiology, Acute and Chronic Influences of Exercise, Nutritional Supplementation, and Aging on Neuromuscular Function
+Eric Ryan, Exercise Physiology, Exercise Adaptation, Nutritional Supplementation, and Aging on Neuromuscular Function

 Program Description: Doctor of Philosophy